koeberlin/Latin-Character-Sets/README.md

 There’s no unicode for j with acute so I recommend including these for Dutch.

 ##### /L\_periodcentered.latnCAT/l\⁠_periodcentered.latnCAT
-I recommend to include these glyphs instead of the encoded characters /Ldot/ldot (0x013F, 0x0140).
+I recommend including these glyphs instead of the encoded characters /Ldot/ldot (0x013F, 0x0140).

 #### OpenType features